Gracelesslemon/Capstone-Project-Explainable-allele-Pathogenicty-classification-with-contextual-insights/README.md

 ### SQL Agent
 A natural language to SQL query system that processes user questions and returns database query results.

-> [!WARNING]
->check : You can create a view and update that view and that can modify the db. check this

 **Features:**
 - **Relevance Checker**: Determines if the natural language request is relevant to the database schema
 - **Fuzzy matcher**: To catch any misspelling